tymyrddin/purple/source/docs/threat-modelling/index.rst

 .. image:: /_static/images/threat-modelling.png

-A set of exercises provides practical steps to explore threats hands-on.
+A set of exercises for exploring threats hands-on.
 The basics.
 No complex tools.
 Just understanding.
 Then tools and complexity follow.

 .. toctree::